beeware/website/docs/en/about/goals.md

 whatever is necessary to make Python available as a development language.
 And when we have the opportunity to embrace Python idiom for an API or a design, we're going to do just that.
-That means we're going to use generators, context managers, <span class="title-ref">yield from</span> asynchronous calls, and more, in order to provide the best Python-native API for cross-platform app development.
+That means we're going to use generators, context managers, `yield from` asynchronous calls, and more, in order to provide the best Python-native API for cross-platform app development.

 We're also looking to the future - this means that we support Python 3